shantoroy/shantoroy.github.io/_posts/2019-12-12-things-to-do-after-installing-ubuntu.md

 ---
 layout: single
 title: "Things to do after installing Ubuntu for a Computer Science Students"
+excerpt:  "Are you a computer science student who just installed Ubuntu on your machine?
+Here are some essential things you should do to set up your development environment, customize your system, and get the most out of your Ubuntu experience."
+seo_title:  "Essential Things to Do After Installing Ubuntu for Computer Science Students"
+seo_description:  Your  meta  description
 header:
   image: "https://live.staticflickr.com/65535/49211373302_5b79643345_h.jpg"
   teaser: "https://live.staticflickr.com/65535/49211373302_5b79643345_h.jpg"